ydataai/ydata-fabric-sdk/docs/sdk/installation.md

     pyenv virtualenv 3.10 ydatasdk
     ```

-And install `ydata-sdk`
+And install `ydata-fabric-sdk`

 === "pypi"
     ``` commandline
-    pip install ydata-sdk
+    pip install ydata-fabric-sdk
     ```

 ##Authentication
-Once you've installed `ydata-sdk` package you will need a token to run the functionalities.
+Once you've installed `ydata-fabric-sdk` package you will need a token to run the functionalities.
 YData SDK uses a token based authentication system.
 To get access to your token, you need to create a YData account.

 YData SDK offers a free-trial and an enterprise version.
 To access your free-trial token, you need to create a [**YData account**](https://ydata.ai/ydata-fabric-free-trial).